Calibr and Bill & Melinda Gates Medical Research Institute announce licensing agreement for novel candidate tuberculosis treatment compound

 To develop a drug capable of targeting Mtb in a new way, scientists at Calibr collaborated with researchers at the Cornell University College of Veterinary Medicine, including David Russell, PhD, the William Kaplan Professor of Infection Biology, and Brian VanderVen, PhD, an associate professor of Microbiology & Immunology.
 Together, they discovered and pre-clinically studied CLB073, which uses a novel mechanism to weaken Mtb's intramacrophage survival.
 CLB073 works by modulating cholesterol catabolism and eliminating the bacteria's carbon source.
 CLB073 activates adenylyl cyclase (Rv1625c), which ultimately blocks the ability of Mtb to metabolize cholesterol.
 With this novel mechanism, CLB073 holds the potential to complement and potentiate the current tuberculosis standard of care, with the intent of improving efficacy and shortening the duration of treatment time.
 This is especially critical for multidrug-resistant Mtb, which has compromised many frontline drugs.
 This work was executed through the TB Drug Accelerator, a partnership for tuberculosis (TB) drug discovery and development funded by the Bill & Melinda Gates Foundation.

-In preclinical mouse studies, CLB073 significantly enhanced efficacy of the Nix-TB drug regimen1—the tuberculosis standard of care for drug-resistant tuberculosis.
+In preclinical mouse studies, CLB073 significantly enhanced efficacy of the Nix-TB drug regimen[1]—the tuberculosis standard of care for drug-resistant tuberculosis.

 "Tuberculosis is one of the world's most significant infectious causes of human disease and death," said Emilio Emini, PhD, chief executive officer of the Bill & Melinda Gates Medical Research Institute.
 "CLB073, discovered by Calibr scientists and now licensed to the Gates MRI for further development, may represent a potentially important constituent of future TB therapeutic regimens."